includeos/includeos.org/_src/_pages/technology.md

 An IncludeOS system is compiled and optimized as a whole.
 The optimizers, both in the compiler and linker stages, see more of what the whole system is doing and has the potential to optimize further.

-## Real-time characteristics
+## Low latency characteristics

-There is no process preemption in IncludeOS.
-The operating system is pretty static in its behavior, so as long as the machine itself is predictable, the latency and jitter are predictable as well.
-So on bare metal hardware, IncludeOS can be considered a real-time operating system.
+There is currently no process preemption in IncludeOS.
+The operating system is pretty static in its behavior, so as long as the machine itself is predictable, the latency and jitter are perfectly predictable as well.
+So on bare metal hardware, IncludeOS can be considered a low latency, predictable operating system.

+We're looking into implementing pre-emptive threads with priorities for real-time applications.

 ## Developing and debugging IncludeOS